cold-storage/hipq/state.md

 ## hipq

-An application may instantiate one or more hipq instances.
+An application may create one or more hipq instances.

 * name
 * table_naming_strategy